Aorta3698/dusk/src/chapters/design.md

 ~ ~ ~ ~ ~  ~ ~ ~ / ,
         ~
 ```
-as it as commonly agreed upon to be the most balanced vowel block choice.
+as `EO` is the primary source of SFS on Canary and `OU` `AEI` vowel block is commonly agreed upon to be the most balanced vowel block choice in modern days.
 Having `I` alone on the pinky for the `.I,` stack.

 Why vowel block? because vowels don't go well with most letters, but they go relatively well with each other.